 The skin that replaces the old skin is pink, smooth, and perfect, but it must be protected from the sun, especially in the 2 weeks following treatment.

 Normal skin color will gradually return.
 You will notice that new, refreshed skin has improved the texture, quality, and appearance of your skin.

 If the peel contains only a single acid, such as glycolic acid, then the name of the peel will be the glycolic acid peel.
 If the chemical peel solution is composed of multiple acids then the name may be different, and often carries the name of the inventor of the formula, such as the Jessner Peel.

 Sometimes, the peel is named after the condition it treats, such as the “melasma peel”.
 Furthermore, any medical practitioner can create his/her own name for any procedure.
 Just a few things to keep in mind when deciding which peel is best for you.

 The results of a chemical peel in Chicago are permanent, but remember that the clock is ticking and new wrinkles, new blemishes, new changes in skin tone can appear anytime, especially with prolonged exposure to the sun.

-Usually mild, short-lived tingling, stinging sensation, redness and skin color changes and sun sensitivity, especially in the two weeks following the procedure.
+Side effects of chemical peels are usually mild, short-lived tingling, stinging sensation, redness and skin color changes, and sun sensitivity, especially during the two weeks immediately following the procedure.
 A temporary acne flare up may also occur.

-Mild peels are usually one to two days of redness, flaking and peeling.
-Intermediate appeals may take three to four days.
+Mild peels are usually followed by one to two days of redness, flaking, and peeling of the skin.
+Intermediate peels may see 3-4 days of the redness, flaking, and peeling.
 Peeling of the skin may ensue for up to one week with deeper peels.
 In all conditions, most patients return to work after a weekend of rest and sun avoidance.